danrog729/8-Bit-Shift-Mk2/README.md

 # 8-Bit-Shift-Mk2

 An emulation of a CPU architecture I designed on Turing Complete (https://store.steampowered.com/app/1444480/Turing_Complete/).
 I designed it with the intention of having as few logic gates as possible, which obviously leads to the design decisions you can see in the code.
 It has no cache and so accesses its RAM array directly.
 Future versions will have both a RAM and a cache, as they will be higher bit.
-To use the CPU, you need to input the machine code directly into the program array, as defined at the beginning of the code.
+To use the CPU, you need to run the code with the .pro file as the first argument.
+You do have to write programs manually with machine code though.
 In future I will write an assembler for this machine code so this won't have to happen.
 I have included a .asm file as an example of what the assembly would look like.
 This example would compile into the machine code that is in the program array in this repository.
 The CPU instructions work as follows:

 Each CPU instruction is 2 bytes long.
 The first byte is the opcode, the second byte is a specified register, unless the opcode is 0x10 where it just acts as a value.
 See below.